How To Wire A Trailer . . . Trailer Wiring Diagram . . . And More

-In the Trailer Wiring Diagram and Connector Application Chart below, use only the first 5 pins, and ignore the rest.
+In the Trailer Wiring Diagram and Connector Application Chart below, use the first 5 pins, and ignore the rest.

 For trailers that have a little more going on electrically, we recommend 7-pin connectors.
-The 2 added pins are for Auxiliary Power and Back-up Lights.
+The 2 added pins are typically for Auxiliary Power and Back-up Lights.